mevdschee/TqdMemcacheBundle/README.md

     apt-get install memcached php-memcache

-Before PHP7 this package may have been called:
+NB: Before PHP7 this last package may have been called `php5-memcache`.

-    apt-get install memcached php5-memcache

 Do not forget to restart you web server after adding the Memcache module.
 Now the Memcache information should show up with a little double arrow (fast-forward) icon in your debug toolbar.